MicrosoftDocs/azure-docs/articles/active-directory/hybrid/connect/whatis-azure-ad-connect-v2.md

 ## What else do I need to know?

 **Why is this upgrade important for me?** </br>
-Next year several of the components in your current Azure AD Connect server installations will go out of support.
+Next year several of the components in your current Azure AD Connect server installations will no longer be supported.
 If you are using unsupported products, it will be harder for our support team to provide you with the support experience your organization requires.
 So we recommend all customers to upgrade to this newer version as soon as they can.

 This upgrade is especially important since we've had to update our prerequisites for Azure AD Connect and you may need additional time to plan and update your servers to the newer versions of these prerequisites